scds/text-analysis-3/preparation.md

 ## Get the software

 This hands-on workshop uses several tools to perform topic modelling: Voyant Tools, MALLET and Python.
 You do not have to use all of them, but the intent is for you to get a sense of each with a small sample from your own corpus so that you can choose an approach that works best for you.
+You can skip this step for now, read ahead in the lesson and come back to the "Preparation" page to download applications as necessary.

 [Download Voyant Server](https://voyant-tools.org/docs/#!/guide/server)